sandro-pasquali/boilerplate/README.md

 # The NodeJS Monorepo

 A boilerplate for understanding how to set up a `NodeJS` monorepo, with a CLI!
+Play around.

 ## Getting started